AiForAgriculture/aiforagriculture.github.io/ai_for_agriculture.md

 <a name="Discovery_phase"></a>
 ### Steps in the Discovery phase?

+1. Competitive Analysis
+    - Planning and conducting consumer research at 'early stage' of the product’s lifecycle
+    - Competitive Analysis using “Business Model” Canvas

-1. Define Problem
+1. Define Problem Statment
     - What problem are we trying to solve?
     - How do we know this is a real problem?
     - Why is it important to solve?
     - Who are our users?
 What are their goals and motivations?
     - How will we know if we’ve solved the problem?
     - “How Might We” Questions
-    - *Affinity Diagrams?
     - PROBLEM STATEMENT FORMAT
+        ```
-        - [The name of your proto-persona]
+        [The name of your proto-persona]
-        - needs a way to [user’s need]
+        needs a way to [user’s need]
-        - because [insight].
+        because [insight].
-        - We will know this to be true when we see [this quantitative / qualitative measure].
+        We will know this to be true when we see [this quantitative / qualitative measure].
+        ```

-1. Competitive Analysis
+1. Interview questioner
+    - Prepare user interview questioner for our target group.

+1. Document user interview results
+    - Document and submit user interview results and actionable product research findings.

-1. Prototyping
+1. Craft personas
+    - Craft personas and other “information radiators” (e.g. journey maps, Affinity mapping)

-1. Survey
+1. POC Ideation
+     - Craft “information radiators” (e.g. journey maps, Affinity mapping)

 ----